Planning a method for covariate adjustment in individually-randomised trials: a practical guide: Background

 Randomised controlled trials are designed to estimate average treatment effects.
 This article considers the handling of \textit{covariates} in the analysis of individually randomised trials.
 By \textit{covariates}, we mean measurements on participants recorded at baseline that are thought to be prognostic.
 Typical examples are age at randomisation and disease severity at randomisation.

 Confounding does not affect trials that are properly randomised, since confounding is a systematic bias and any imbalances in covariates in randomised trials are due to chance, which introduces non-systematic error that is reflected in inference\cite{senn13}.
 However, it remains desirable from a statistical perspective to account for covariates in the analysis of a trial.
-There are two principal reasons for this.

-First, covariate adjustment is desirable because, if a covariate predicts outcome, accounting for its effect on outcome will improve power to detect a treatment effect\cite{kahan14covpow,hernandez06,turner12} unless none of the covariates in a model are prognostic\cite{kahan14covpow}.
+Covariate adjustment is desirable because, if a covariate predicts outcome, accounting for its effect on outcome will improve power to detect a treatment effect\cite{kahan14covpow,hernandez06,turner12} unless none of the covariates in a model are prognostic\cite{kahan14covpow}.
 This is sometimes explained as `accounting for chance imbalance', though we view this differently: a large imbalance (as might be expected in an observational study) can make inference less precise; adjustment gains power by acknowledging chance covariate balance.

-Second, adjustment is desirable because, if a covariate is balanced by the randomisation scheme, for example by using stratified block randomisation or minimisation, adjustment is necessary to obtain a valid estimate of experimental error.
+Covariate adjustment is also desirable because, if a covariate is balanced by the randomisation scheme, for example by using stratified block randomisation or minimisation, adjustment is necessary to obtain a valid estimate of experimental error.
 An unadjusted analysis mistakenly assumes that chance imbalance in covariates \textit{could} have occurred -- an extremely useful property for covariates that were unmeasured.
 However, when randomisation has been balanced according to measured covariates, the fact that imbalance could not have occurred must be acknowledged in our statistical inference\cite{kahan12}.
 This was pointed out by Fisher almost a century ago but is frequently ignored in practice\cite{fisher1926,kahan12bmj}.

+It has further been argued that it is illegitimate to ignore covariates that have been measured; see `myth~6' of reference~\cite{senn13}.

 A premise of this article is therefore that accounting for covariates in the analysis of trials is a good idea.
 We are concerned with how trial statisticians and clinical investigators should agree on a method before seeing the data.
 This perspective is taken to help statisticians working on trials make sensible, informed decisions when writing a statistical analysis plan.